GazzolaLab/MiV-OS/docs/tutorial/signal_processing.md

 +++

 We provide a set of basic signal filter tools.
-It is highly recommended to filter the signal before doing the spike-detection.
 Here, we provide examples of how to create and apply the filter to the [`dataset`](../api/io.rst).

 +++